keerah/FFEnc/README.md

-# It's work in progress
+# This is a work in progress

  This is a very early stage of development.
 For now implementing UX, no encoding functionality is implemented yet.